ragavi94/DevopsProject/milestone3/README.md

 INFRASTRUCTURE UPGRADE - CHECKBOX.IO:

 Microservices isolate functionalities of a software  into modules that helps you keep the software distributed, enables ease of testing and high availability.
-We use a kubernetes cluster with master and 3 worker nodes to host the microservice that converts a markdown into html. we also modified the existing checkboxio server code to make http post calls to the kubernetes cluster's Ip and  render the markdown rather than making a local function call.
+We use a kubernetes cluster with master and 3 worker nodes to host the microservice that converts a markdown into html.

+We also modified the existing checkboxio server code to make http post calls to the kubernetes cluster's Ip and  render the markdown rather than making a local function call.
 The 3 worker nodes introduces high availability.
 Server failure on one of the worker nodes does not affect the functionality or service.

-We have setup a kubernetes cluster for this purpose.
 Initially we have created 4 droplets in digital ocean, in which one of them is master and the other  3 act as worker nodes.
+To create the droplets on digital ocean:

+cd DevopsProject/milestone3/ansible_scripts/kubernetes
-To create the droplets on digital ocean: cd DevopsProject/milestone3/ansible_scripts/kubernetes sudo ansible-playbook create.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone3/ansible_scripts/vars/main.yml
+sudo ansible-playbook create.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone3/ansible_scripts/vars/main.yml

-To install the updates and initialize setup on master and worker nodes and to deploy the built image on worker nodes: cd DevopsProject/milestone3/ansible_scripts/kubernetes sudo ansible-playbook main.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone3/ansible_scripts/vars/main.yml
+To install the updates and initialize setup on master and worker nodes and to deploy the built image on worker nodes:

+cd DevopsProject/milestone3/ansible_scripts/kubernetes

+sudo ansible-playbook main.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone3/ansible_scripts/vars/main.yml